FelixOnline/v2/content/articles/2014-11-14-a-tempting-trio-of-modern-dance.md

  - photos
 ---

-In front of a warm, receptive crowd, last Friday saw the opening of an exciting programme at the __Royal Opera House__, including a new ballet by Liam Scarlett, choreographed to Bernstein’s _Symphony no. 2, The Age of Anxiety_.
+In front of a warm, receptive crowd, last Friday saw the opening of an exciting programme at the Royal Opera House, including a new ballet by Liam Scarlett, choreographed to Bernstein’s _Symphony no. 2, The Age of Anxiety_.

 This beautiful adaptation is based on the synonymous poem by W.H.
 Auden, awarded a Pulitzer for the tale in 1948.
 The nuances and complexities of the poem boil down to a simple story set in New York: four lonely strangers during the tumultuous times of World War II who strike up a friendship in a bar, developing into intimacy as the night wears on.